agadient/SDI_Capstone_Backends/README.md

 1. `npm install`
 2. `cd docker_compose`
 3. `docker-compose up --build -d`
+4. Wait for the database to initialize.
+30 seconds should do.
-4. `cd ../ && npm start ` to start server
+5. `cd ../ && npm start ` to start server

 # Testing